Sounds of the Snow: 15 Albums for the Melodic Melancholy of Winter

 Doom Metal, Traditional Doom Metal, Epic Doom Metal, Slowcore

-It would be difficult to encounter a work of art that so deeply captures the abyssal, all-consuming void of loss to the extent that Warning’s Watching from a Distance does.
-The doomy, gloomy, smothering weight of this album confronts its listener with a sadness so profound, so inexorably heavy, and so suffocatingly inescapable that it trembles and tremors on the edge of utterly unbearable.
-And yet, within its oppressive, murky shadows lies a comfort, a bleak and desolate allure that beckons you to continue listening, a depressive seduction akin to the somber charm of winter itself.
+It would be difficult to encounter a work of art that captures the all-consuming void of loss as deeply as Warning’s Watching from a Distance.
+The doomy, smothering weight of this album confronts the listener with a sadness so profound, so heavy, and so inescapable that it trembles on the edge of the unbearable.
+And yet, within its oppressive shadows lies a comfort, a bleak allure that beckons you to continue listening, a depressive seduction not unlike the somber charm of winter itself.

-The album’s slow, repetitive, and hypnotic riffs spiral in agonizing, rhythmic patterns, each note encumbered with an unremitting, dreary hum that repeats over and over like a never-ending chasm of depressive cycles.
-The somber, deliberately lifeless progressions wrap around and ensnare you, pulling you deeper and deeper into their mournful vacancy until you are utterly entrenched in a solitude that feels both inescapably asphyxiating and yet strangely intoxicating.
+The album’s slow, repetitive, hypnotic riffs spiral in agonizing patterns, each note burdened with an unremitting heaviness that repeats like a never-ending cycle of despair.
+Its somber, deliberately lifeless progressions wrap around and ensnare you, pulling you deeper into their mournful vacancy until you are fully enclosed in a solitude that feels both suffocating and strangely intoxicating.

-Watching from a Distance is an lamentful ode to winter’s coldest, darkest, and most solitary of nights, those nocturnal moments when despair becomes the only constant, the times that imprison you with a grimness so ineluctable that all you can do is to surrender to your solitude and bear witness to your desolation, watching helplessly, hopelessly, and lifelessly from a far-away distance.
+Watching from a Distance is a lament for winter’s coldest, darkest, and most solitary nights, those moments when despair becomes the only constant, when all you can do is surrender to your solitude and bear witness to your own desolation from afar.

 Favorite Tracks: Footprints, Watching from a Distance, Faces